 How can you put together an initiative that delivers on both of these truths?
 By incorporating as many of these four specific drivers of change as possible, even if you can’t include them all from the beginning.

-- To maintain the necessary focus, dedication, and commitment to move forward, people need to have confidence that not only will the change work, but that there will be a payoff too.
+- To maintain the necessary focus, dedication, and commitment to move forward, people need to have confidence both that the change will work, and that there will be a payoff too.
 In the workplace, employees might need to trust they’ll get the recognition, compensation, or status they deserve.
 On a personal level, you’ll need to see the result of your efforts.
 For instance, after enough practice meditating, you’ll expect to actually experience more calm or equanimity.

 - You’ll know a change has really stuck once the attendant behaviors have become routine, but until that point, there has to be enough freshness to stave off boredom and frustration.
 So look for opportunities to make things interesting, the way video games vary their jumps and background settings to keep the action from getting too similar and boring.
 Newness can also be addictive: Yesterday you did 20 squats, so today you’ll do 25; last month your team emphasized the elimination of extra steps in a service process, so this month they’ll work on improving customer satisfaction.

-- And wherever possible, make the individual behavioral changes — even if they’re yours — small enough that they can slip under the “radar of resistance.”
+- And wherever possible, make the individual behavioral changes small enough that they can slip under the “radar of resistance.”
 That way, you can spend as little time and energy on re-explaining, re-convincing, or monitoring and focus on the progress you want.
 Don’t assign yourself to read a new book a week, for instance, if you’ve never read that fast before; starting with a chapter a week is more likely to lead to success.

 These suggestions are mutually reinforcing — each of them makes it more likely that another one will work.
 If you tailor the changes to specific individuals and situational needs, you’ll be helping people value their progress — and you’ll make it more likely that they’ll get to celebrate its eventual impact.